hishammadcor/Latex_project/README.md

 # 03.07.2024
 - Begin to organize the tasks mentioned in 01.07.2024 meeting
 - Done some of the Todos up there.
 The ones related to check boxes.

+# 11.07.2024
+- Meeting with Philip to discuss the table structures and the letters that will be used.
+- We have Format style (Numbers) Layout style (Letters).
+- See the ToDo.md for the ToDos.
+- Next time I will start to reorganize project by making files for each class and then main file.
+Make sure the blueprint is okay.